seckinalbamya/ppm_to_pwm_vhdl/how_it_works.md

 !
 PPM signal is time-based signal so the generic clock frequency parameter (freq) in the ppm_in_pwm_out.vhd must be correct.clock_freq_mhz must be the same but in different unit.

+!IMPORTANT, the system creates a CORRECT OUTPUT SIGNAL after the end of the first full period (after 20-40ms).
+Because first of all, it should sync to the signal and then it gives meaningful data.
+Output is not useful before the data sync is completed!
+It takes at least 20ms, a maximum of 40ms.

 The code decodes 8 channels PPM signal because most RC receivers use 8 channels PPM signal.

 If you have a question about the code, please don't hesitate to contact me via seckinalbamya@gmail.com